chialab/dna/docs/guide/rendering.md

 # Rendering

 Templates are the main part of a component definition because they are used to render the state as well as instantiate and update child elements.
 During a render cycle, DNA uses an in-place DOM diffing algorithm to check which nodes are to update, create or remove.
-In order to efficiently compare DOM nodes, templates cannot be plain HTML strings and must be espressed using jsx or tagged template literals.
+In order to efficiently compare DOM nodes, templates cannot be plain HTML strings and must be expressed using jsx or tagged template literals.

 ::: code-group